 Hot sand, reviving water, ice coffee, a sweet little breeze, as you dip in and out of your dreams – in a fantasy-like landscape!
-This is the time to start planning your trip to Greece, and one of the best ways to may your way is to plan according to the beaches you’ll be visiting.
+This is the time to start planning your trip to Greece, and one of the best ways is to plan according to the beaches you’ll be visiting.

 Here we skip out on the most famous beaches that are written about everywhere and focus on other Instagrammable, drone-worthy coastlines with lovely waters that will probably be a little to a lot less touristy.
 Tip: June and September are the ideal months for a less busy beach vibe.

 Have you been to the moon?
 Here, you’ll find yourself in a scene surrounded by white volcanic rocks as soft as chalk and shaped like other-worldly sculptures.
 Admire the deep cove with sparkling green waters that turn to shades of blue in deeper parts.
 While on Milos, make sure to have a swim at Fyriplaka beach, with powdery white sand and turquoise waters, not to mention the impressive cliffs that change colour (from pink to neon yellow) every few meters.

 A somewhat eerie landscape is located in the area of Palika, south of Lixouri.
 It took its name from the letter “Xi” in the Greek alphabet because of the shape of the bay where it’s located.
 But what makes Xi beach stand even more is the unusual reddish-cherry colour of the sand.
 Here you’ll also find clay that you can slap onto your skin for a DIY spa treatment.
 The most beautiful time for diving is at sunset when the colour of the sand is enhanced and the scenery becomes exceptionally seductive.